Auto Mechanic School

 Frequently Asked Questions

-1) UTI is an educational institution and cannot guarantee employment or salary.2) For program outcome information and other disclosures, visit www.uti.edu/disclosures.7) Some programs may require longer than one year to complete.10) Financial aid, scholarships and grants are available to those who qualify.
-Awards vary due to specific conditions, criteria and state.11) See program details for eligibility requirements and conditions that may apply.16) Not all programs are accredited by the ASE Education Foundation.18) UTI now offers all of its automotive, diesel, motorcycle and marine technician training in a blended-learning format consisting of online lecture courses along with in-person, hands-on lab training.19) Students who are near graduation, have no outstanding obligations to the school, and who have not previously taken part in a tool voucher program on any UTI campus may be eligible to participate in the UTI Tool Voucher Program.
-Vouchers hold no value 90 days after graduation.24) UTI prepares graduates to work as entry-level automotive service technicians.
-Some graduates who take NASCAR-specific electives also may have job opportunities in racing-related industries.
-UTI is an educational institution and cannot guarantee employment or salary.25) UTI’s Automotive Technology Program prepares graduates for entry-level positions using the provided training, primarily as automotive technicians.
+1) UTI is an educational institution and cannot guarantee employment or salary.2) For program outcome information and other disclosures, visit www.uti.edu/disclosures.6) UTI graduates’ achievements may vary.
+Individual circumstances and wages depend on personal credentials and economic factors.
+Work experience, industry certifications, the location of the employer and their compensation programs affect wages.
+UTI is an educational institution and cannot guarantee employment or salary.7) Some programs may require longer than one year to complete.10) Financial aid, scholarships and grants are available to those who qualify.
+Awards vary due to specific conditions, criteria and state.11) See program details for eligibility requirements and conditions that may apply.18) UTI now offers all of its automotive, diesel, motorcycle and marine technician training in a blended-learning format consisting of online lecture courses along with in-person, hands-on lab training.19) Students who are near graduation, have no outstanding obligations to the school, and who have not previously taken part in a tool voucher program on any UTI campus may be eligible to participate in the UTI Tool Voucher Program.
+Vouchers hold no value 90 days after graduation.25) UTI’s Automotive Technology Program prepares graduates for entry-level positions using the provided training, primarily as automotive technicians.
 Estimated annual salary shown above is for Automotive Service Technicians and Mechanics as published in the U.S. Bureau of Labor Statistics’ May 2024 Occupational Employment and Wages.
 Entry-level salaries are lower for UTI graduates.
 UTI is an educational institution and cannot guarantee employment or salary.
 UTI graduates’ achievements may vary.
 Individual circumstances and wages depend on economic factors, personal credentials, work experience, industry certifications, the location of the employer, and their compensation programs.
 Some UTI graduates get jobs within their field of study in positions other than as an automotive technician, such as service writer, smog inspector, and parts associate.
 Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary for persons employed as Automotive Service Technicians and Mechanics (49-3023) in the Commonwealth of Massachusetts is $38,740 (Massachusetts Labor and Workforce Development, May 2023 data https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageAllIndustries/OEWResult?A=01&GA=000025&OG=493023&Dopt=TEXT) Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled automotive technicians in North Carolina is $23.33 (Bureau of Labor Statistics, U.S. Department of Labor, May 2024 Occupational Employment and Wages, Automotive Service Technicians and Mechanics).
 The Bureau of Labor Statistics does not publish entry-level salary data.
-However, the 25th and 10th percentile of hourly earnings in North Carolina are $17.68 and $14.97, respectively.41) For Automotive Service Technicians and Mechanics, the U.S. Bureau of Labor Statistics projects an annual average of 70,000 job openings between 2024 and 2034.
+However, the 25th and 10th percentile of hourly earnings in North Carolina are $17.68 and $14.97, respectively.33) Courses vary by campus.
+For details, contact the program representative at the campus you are interested in attending.37) Power & Performance courses are not offered at UTI Mooresville or UTI Atlanta.
+UTI is an educational institution and cannot guarantee employment or salary.
+For program outcome information and other disclosures, visit www.uti.edu/disclosures.41) For Automotive Service Technicians and Mechanics, the U.S. Bureau of Labor Statistics projects an annual average of 70,000 job openings between 2024 and 2034.
 Job openings include openings due to net employment changes and net replacements.
 See Table 1.10 Occupational separations and openings, projected 2024–34, U.S. Bureau of Labor Statistics, www.bls.gov, viewed December 3, 2025.
 UTI is an educational institution and cannot guarantee employment or salary.55) U.S. Department of Transportation, Federal Highway Administration, Highway Statistics (Washington, DC: Annual Issues), number of automobile registrations as of Feb.
-17, 2022.134) Based on graduate-reported data from UTI’s 2025 Graduate Tuition Reimbursement and Employer Incentives Survey.
-775 graduates out of the 51,083 invited to take the survey provided a response.
-212 (36.9%) of responding auto and/or diesel program graduates and 269 (34.7%) of all responding graduates reported receiving tuition reimbursement or other incentives from current or previous employers after graduating.
-Incentive programs and employee eligibility are at the discretion of the employer and available at select locations.
-Special conditions may apply.
+2026.77) UTI is an educational institution and cannot guarantee employment or salary.
+UTI prepares graduates for entry-level careers using the provided training.
+UTI graduates’ achievements may vary.
+Some UTI graduates get jobs within their field of study in positions other than those listed.116) UTI prepares graduates to work as entry-level automotive service technicians.
+Some graduates who take NASCAR-specific electives may have additional motorsports-related opportunities.
+In 2024, the percentage of graduates who found motorsports-related job opportunities were: with NASCAR elective, 23% (35 out of 152); without NASCAR-elective 1.4% (5 out of 378).
 UTI is an educational institution and cannot guarantee employment or salary.
+Graduate achievements may vary.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.